akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/using_cmis_download.md

 #### Challenge 3
 The CMIS component is not in the palette.
 But there's a *Generic* component you can add to the route.
-In the dialog that pops up, uncheck *show only palette components*
+In the dialog that pops up, uncheck *Show only palette components*

 ![Generic component](img/fuse_generic_component.png)